5m477-coders/CTFs-1/CyberTalents/WIC/GotControl.md

 #### GotControl

-The challenge is Web App says
+The challenge was Web App saying

 ``` Sorry, your IP is not allowed, this server is only accessible from local machine or local LAN. ```